tomheaton/mcjty-website/docs/1.19/porting.md

 #### Baked Models

 There have been a lot of render related changes.
-To get some idea of this you can look at [this notion site](https://forge-render-refactor.notion.site/forge-render-refactor/ecd69011d01042c48a0fca80696cb4da?v=dd40865450614d9c9130c3dedcd085e5).
+To get some idea of this you can look at [this Notion site](https://forge-render-refactor.notion.site/forge-render-refactor/ecd69011d01042c48a0fca80696cb4da?v=dd40865450614d9c9130c3dedcd085e5).
 Here is a summary:

 `BakedQuadBuilder` has been replaced with `QuadBakingVertexConsumer`.
 You use it as follows:

 ```java
 BakedQuad[] quad = new BakedQuad[1];